-We make innovative research tools from fluorescent proteins
+We design and evolve research tools based on fluorescent proteins

 Innovative Research Tools from Fluorescent Proteins